Building Act 1984: Repealed enactments

-New legislation
+In Schedule 11, paragraphs 4, 5 and 35.

+Subsequent developments

 On 20 July 2020, a new draft "Building Safety Act" was published, for public consultation, and the Building Safety Bill was introduced into the House of Commons on 5 July 2021.
 This was enacted into statute law on 28 April 2022 and will greatly alter the scope and remit of the existing legislation.

 The bill defines "higher-risk" (high-rise) as those blocks of flats "with 6 floors or more" or those blocks of flats "over 18m high", whichever occurs first.

-The new law (Act) heavily amends and extends the Building Act 1984 and for example, abolishes "approved inspectors", creating a single state register for all building control inspectors (with 'legal duties' now being at the individual and personal level of professional and legal responsibility) and creates a new national Building Safety Regulator (BSR).
+The new law (act) heavily amends and extends the Building Act 1984 and for example, abolishes "approved inspectors", creating a single state register for all building control inspectors (with 'legal duties' now being at the individual and personal level of professional and legal responsibility) and creates a new national Building Safety Regulator (BSR).

-The Act creates several new criminal offences – including one of impersonating a registered building control inspector.
+The act creates several new criminal offences – including one of impersonating a registered building control inspector.

-The Act creates new building control authorities – initially at the district or unitary local authority level.
+The act creates new building control authorities – initially at the district or unitary local authority level.

-The Act confirms the new national Building Safety Regulator will be a building control authority for all "higher-risk" buildings.
+The act confirms the new national Building Safety Regulator will be a building control authority for all "higher-risk" buildings.
 (Residential buildings with two or more flats over 18 metres high).

 The national regulator will be the sole building control authority for 'higher-risk' (high-rise) buildings.
 All existing and under construction, "higher-risk" (high-rise – over 18m high) buildings are to be transferred to the "National Building Safety Regulator" jurisdiction.

 All "higher-risk" buildings will have to register with the BSR and prove (over the whole-lifetime of the building) that they are still safe to use and occupy and monitor the "higher-risk" building's fire and structural safety features and systems, to keep this safety case registered with the national regulator (for England).
 Periodic re-registration (with the BSR) will be required for all high-risk buildings.

 The new law will also alter the Architect Registration Board's operational rules to require all 'architects' to undertake annual CPD and competency training for the whole of their "practising career".

 Developers, designers and contractors will no longer be able to choose their "regulator".

 The national regulator will also have powers to test and/or ban any building material or building product, which it knows is "unsafe" or "non-compliant" with the "requirements of the Building Regulations".
 The national regulator will also have powers to require all claims made about the performance or nature of a building product or material to be truthful and supported by 'up-to-date' scientific testing.

 The devolved Welsh Government has welcomed the draft Building Safety Bill, and will legislate for it to apply (with some Welsh amendments) to future building work within the nation of Wales.